managedBlog/managedBlog.github.io/managed/_posts/2020-01-22-welcome-to-the-community-build-your-network-to-combat-impostor-syndrome.md

   - About Me
 ---

-</small>_This is the final blog post in my series on battling Impostor Syndrome among IT Pros.
+<small>_This is the final blog post in my series on battling Impostor Syndrome among IT Pros.
 It has been an enlightening journey.
 You can start the series here:_

 _[Do I belong at this table?](https://www.modernendpoint.com/managed/do-i-belong-at-this-table)_